Harry Pell

-Harry David Balraj Pell (born 21 October 1991) is an English professional footballer who plays as a midfielder for club Cheltenham Town.
+Harry David Balraj Pell (born 21 October 1991) is a former English professional footballer who played as a midfielder.
+He is currently assistant manager of Hereford.

 Pell came through the youth system at Charlton Athletic where he spent 12 years.
 He spent time on loan at Hastings United in 2010, before moving to Bristol Rovers.
 He joined Hereford United in 2011, initially on loan, later signing permanently.
 He then had a loan spell at Cambridge United and then moved to AFC Wimbledon in 2013.
 He had another loan spell, this time at Grimsby Town in 2014, moving to Eastleigh in 2015.
 He spent three years with Cheltenham Town between 2015 and 2018, and then signed for Colchester United in May 2018.

 Career

 Early years

 Pell was born in Tilbury, Essex.
 He joined the youth set-up at Charlton Athletic at the age of seven and for the next 11 years he progressed through "The Addicks'" youth system.
 In the 2008–09 season, his first as a professional, he made 22 appearances for the under-18 squad.
 The following season, Pell scored for Charlton Athletic in a 3–0 win over Gillingham in the First Round of the 2009–10 FA Youth Cup on 4 November 2009.
 In spite of this, the 18-year-old midfielder failed to break into the first team and was sent out on loan to Isthmian League Premier Division side Hastings United on 18 January 2010.
 He stayed with "The Arrows" for the remainder of the season, scoring four goals in 16 appearances.
 Despite his promising performances, however, the 18-year-old midfielder was released by Charlton Athletic at the end of the 2009–10 season.
 After trials at Gillingham, Bristol Rovers and Wycombe Wanderers, he signed for League One side Bristol Rovers on a one-year contract on 28 May 2010.